Timpson (retailer): Sir John Timpson CBE – Chairman

-James Timpson OBE - CEO
+James Timpson OBE – previous CEO

-James Timpson is a British businessman and CEO of the Timpson Group.
+James Timpson is a British businessman and was the CEO of the Timpson Group.
 He and his wife, Roisin, have three adult children together.
 Born in September 1971, he studied Geography at Durham University and worked in the family retail business from 14 years of age, and joined full time in 1995 as an assistant area manager in London.

 Timpson became Managing Director in 2002.
 He led the acquisition strategy to diversify the company away from shoe repairs, and pioneered the development of the “pod” supermarket concept.
 James Timpson was the first UK CEO to recruit ex-offenders, with the aim of having 10% of the company with prison experience, and was the Chair of the Employers Forum for Reducing Re-offending (EFFRR) until 2016.
 He also founded the Employment Advisory Board network across the prison estate, which links prisons with employers to improve the employment opportunities for ex-offenders upon release.

-In 2011, he was awarded an OBE for services to the employment and training of disadvantaged people, before being appointed HRH Prince of Wales Ambassador for responsible business in the North West in 2015.
+In 2011, he was appointed OBE for services to the employment and training of disadvantaged people, before being appointed HRH Prince of Wales Ambassador for responsible business in the North West in 2015.
 Timpson is Chair of the Prison Reform Trust and appeared in the Sunday Times 500 Most Influential list in 2016, gaining recognition for his recruitment of ex-offenders, and was then named Leader of the Year at the 2019 Lloyds Bank National Business Awards.

-In March 2021, he was reappointed by the Prime Minister as Trustee of the Tate for a four year period.
+In March 2021, he was reappointed by the Prime Minister as Trustee of the Tate for a four-year period.
 He was a Sunday Times business columnist until December 2021, when he handed over to Julian Richer of Richer Sounds.
 He replaced Jonathon Porritt as Chancellor of Keele University in June 2022.

+In July 2024, Timpson was appointed Minister of State for Prisons, Parole and Probation by the Prime Minister.
+He received a life peerage, allowing him to sit in the House of Lords in order to take up the post.
+He stepped down as CEO from the Timpson Group as a result of this appointment.